turbohz/adventofcode2017/README.md

-# adventofcode2017
+# Advent of Code 2017

-Solutions to "Advent Of Code 20017" problems
+Solutions to ["Advent Of Code 20017"](http://adventofcode.com/2017) problems in F#.